ericqweinstein/ruben/README.md

     ...

-And so on.

 ###Adding Scripts

-You can extend Ruben's functionality by adding scripts to `/scripts`, like so:
+You can extend Ruben's functionality by adding scripts to `/scripts`.
+Each script should be a `.rb` file that instantiates a new `Listener` object, like so:

     Listener.new(/Regexp/, "response string")